IBM/maximo-labs/docs/monitor_anomalies.md

 8. Click on `Gear` icon top right.
 Choose `Manage instance dashboards`
 9. Click on `Export` button top right.
 Instance dashboard json file should be saved in your browser downloads directory with a name of `Industrial Robot summary-dashboard.json`
 ![Export Instance Dashboard Json](img/i109b.png) &nbsp;
-10. Open the file using Atom IDE or copy the file contents into an online [Web JSON editor](https://jsoneditoronline.org/#left=local.ginesu).
+10. Open the file using an Integrated Developer Environment like [Atom](https://atom.io/) or copy the file contents into an online [Web JSON editor](https://jsoneditoronline.org/#left=local.ginesu).
 Read about the structure of [Monitor dashboard Json files](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/dashboard/dashboard_json_ref.html) and study the json file in the editor.
 ![Travel time metric name that will have anomalies](img/i109.png) &nbsp;
-11. Insert the [line card json](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/dashboard/line_graph_json_ref.html) below into the "cards":[]. ```
+11. Insert the [line card json](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/dashboard/line_graph_json_ref.html) below into the `"cards":[]`.

+    ```
 {
     "content": {
         "series": [